Easyrentalblmin/blmIN-guide/docs/ep-detail.rst

 - *First-Aid Kit:* We provide a well-stocked first-aid kit to address minor injuries or health concerns.

-- *Emergency Contact Information:* In case of an emergency, we supply you with contact information for local emergency services, hospitals, and our property manager.
+- *Emergency Contact Information:* In case of an emergency, please dial 911.

 - *Secure Locks:* Our property is equipped with secure locks to protect your privacy and security.

-- *Well-Lit Pathways:* Outdoor pathways and entrances are well-lit for your safety and convenience, even at night.

-- *Safety Card:* You'll find a safety card with important information, including emergency numbers and evacuation routes, in an easily accessible location.

-- *Keyless Entry:* [If applicable, mention if you offer keyless entry, which can enhance security and convenience].
+- *Keyless Entry:* The code to enter will be the last four digits of your phone number.
+Alternatively, you may use keys located in the lockbox.

-- *Security Camera:* We have installed door-bell camera.
+- *Security Camera:* We have installed a door-bell camera and two additional cameras on the patio.

 We take safety seriously and want you to feel comfortable and secure during your stay.
 If you have any questions about our safety features or need additional information, please don't hesitate to reach out.
 Your peace of mind is important to us.